sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 The value returned by the program, if any, is ignored by the server.

+### Threading

+ToastStunt is single threaded, but it utilizes a threading library (extension-background) to allow certain server functions to run in a separate thread.
+To protect the database, these functions will implicitly suspend the MOO code (similar to how read() operates).

+It is possible to disable threading of functions for a particular verb by calling `set_thread_mode(0)`.

+> Note: By default, ToastStunt has threading enabled.

+There are configurable options for the background subsystem which can be defined in `options.h`.

+* `TOTAL_BACKGROUND_THREADS` is the total number of pthreads that will be created at runtime to process background MOO tasks.
+* `DEFAULT_THREAD_MODE` dictates the default behavior of threaded MOO functions without a call to set_thread_mode.
+When set to true, the default behavior is to thread these functions, requiring a call to set_thread_mode(0) to disable.
+When false, the default behavior is unthreaded and requires a call to set_thread_mode(1) to enable threading for the functions in that verb.

+When you execute a threaded built-in in your code, your code is suspended.
+For this reason care should be taken in how and when you use these functions with threading enabled.

+Functions that support threading, and functions for utilizing threading such as `thread_pool` are discussed in the built-ins section.

 ## The MOO Programming Language

 MOO stands for "MUD, Object Oriented."
 MUD, in turn, has been said to stand for many different things, but I tend to think of it as "Multi-User Dungeon" in the spirit of those ancient precursors to MUDs, Adventure and Zork.